 About the Grant

 Washington artists 18 and older will have the opportunity to share their creative visions in response to the Black Lives Matter movement with help from a new grant program established by Jordan Schnitzer in partnership with Washington State University’s Jordan Schnitzer Museum of Art.
-This statewide effort is part of a new $150,000 program funded by The Harold & Arlene Schnitzer CARE Foundation and facilitated through Jordan Schnitzer Museums of Art to promote greater understanding and healing.
+This statewide effort is part of a new $150,000 program funded by The Harold & Arlene Schnitzer CARE Foundation and Jordan Schnitzer, and facilitated through Jordan Schnitzer Museums of Art to promote greater understanding and healing.

 The JSMA WSU Black Lives Matter Artist Grant Program will distribute $2,500 grants to 20 artists across the state of Washington who will be asked to use their voices, experiences, and artistic expression to reflect on social justice efforts in response to systemic racism.

 “I have often said artists are chroniclers of our time.
 We all feel anguish about the death of George Floyd and many others at the hands of racial oppression,” said Jordan Schnitzer, president of The Harold & Arlene Schnitzer CARE Foundation and the Jordan Schnitzer Family Foundation.
 “We, more than ever, need artists to help us understand this issue and help us heal.”

 The call for grant applications from Washington artists is part of a broader effort funded by Schnitzer that includes similar grant opportunities for Oregon artists as well.
 The Oregon program is being administered through Jordan Schnitzer Museums of Art at University of Oregon and at Portland State University.
 A combined total of 60 grants will be issued across both states.

 In Washington, the Jordan Schnitzer Museum of Art at Washington State University will work in partnership with the Black Student Union; the Department of Fine Arts; the School of Languages, Cultures, and Race; and the Honors College to determine grant recipients.